-The first mentor program in professional sports, Partners For Success, brings together young players with veteran and retired players who share their dynamic experience to help these protégés make a smooth transition into their careers.
+The first mentor program in professional sport brings together young players with veteran and retired players who share their dynamic experience to help these protégés make a smooth transition into their WTA careers.
 Billie Jean King, the program’s historian, exemplifies the role of a mentor.

 Player Orientation > Rookie Hours

-Players learn the on-site realities and responsibilities of being a participant on the WTA.
-The orientation ("Rookie Hours") helps the players understand the building blocks of the business and her responsibilities and opportunities.
+Players learn about WTA and tennis-wide rules and services, on-site realities, and responsibilities of being a participant on the WTA.
+The Player Orientation ("Rookie Hours") helps the players understand the building blocks of the business and her professional obligations and opportunities.

 Players learn how to be prepared, professional and self-expressive in public speaking opportunities.

-'Transitions' is the culmination of the Player Journey and provides sophisticated education, training and career guidance to maximize opportunities, in business and in life, during the tennis career and after.
-Current and alumnae players have access to a range of programs, from financial planning and investing, gaining coaching certifications, networking and alumnae reunions, and public speaking /business presentations.
+Advantage programs provide sophisticated education, training and career guidance to maximize opportunities, in business and in life, during the tennis career and after.
+Current and former players have access to a range of programs, from financial planning and investing, gaining coaching certifications, networking and WTA Legends activities, discounted formal university education, leadership, and career coaching.

-The Age Eligibility Rule progressively allows athletes to play more and at a higher level by phasing them into professional tennis in accordance with their age, their ranking and the skills gained from Player Development.
-Questions can be referred to Sarka Vitkova by email at email@example.com or by referencing the WTA Rulebook.
+The Age Eligibility Rule progressively allows athletes aged 14-17 to play more and at a higher level by phasing them into professional tennis in accordance with their age, their ranking and the skills gained from Player Development.
+Reference the WTA Rulebook for details.